cynthia3r/reactnd-would-you-rather/README.md

 * `_saveQuestion`
 * `_saveQuestionAnswer`

-Limitation: The app uses a fake backend database server so the application state will not persist after refresh
+Limitation: The app uses a dummy backend database server so the application state will not persist after refresh

 ## Application UI design